Can Child Custody Be Settled Out Of Court?

 This question is often asked: ‘Can child custody be settled out of court?’
 Child custody cases that are taken to court can often be a lengthy and expensive experience.
 The parents or carers of the child or children often become aggravated and disputes develope between them.
 The alternative that many parents and carers choose, is to settle their child custody cases outside of court.
 This alternative, being able to settle cases of child custody out-of-court offers many benefits.

-With the guiding assistance of an attorney, parents may reach a settlement agreement with each other.
-This agreement can be done informally and may cover all areas of child custody, which would include visitation rights and maintenance.
-Some parents will choose to be represented at the settlement agreement meetings by an attorney who will first and foremost consider the best interests of the child/children, and then that of their client.
-The settlement agreement will be a written agreement so that it may stand in good stead legally.
+Parents can reach an amicable settlement agreement with each other with the guiding assistance of an attorney.
+This agreement can cover all areas of child custody, including visitation rights and maintenance and can be achieved in an informal environment.
+In cases where parents choose to be represented by an attorney at the settlement agreement meetings, the attorney should first and foremost consider the best interests of the child/children, and then that of their client.
+The settlement agreement will be a written agreement that will satisfy all legal aspects.

-The main reason as to why parents would want to make a settlement agreement out-of-court would be to avoid the stress and emotional trauma.
-Neither the parents nor the children would have to discuss their family environment in front of a judge and his/her officials.
-A settlement agreement is also a lot less expensive.
+The out-of-court settlement agreement that parents choose is to avoid the stress and emotional trauma that they experience in a child custody case.
+Apart from the fact that a settlement agreement is a lot less expensive, neither the parents nor the children would have to discuss their family environment in front of a judge and his/her officials.
 The written agreement is then presented to the family judge for their approval and signature.

-Having agreed on an out-of-court settlement the parents or carers are also more likely to follow an agreed parenting plan.
-A successful custody agreement means that parents will consider each other’s visitations schedules and maintenance responsibilities.
+It is more likely for the parents or carers to follow an agreed parenting plan, after having agreed on an out-of-court settlement.
+When a successful custody agreement is reached it means that parents will consider each other’s visitation schedules and maintenance responsibilities.

 For more information pertaining to your case and or to consulting with experienced child custody attorneys, contact Joselowitz and Andrews Attorneys today.